 - b.
-Expense vouchers to be submitted after authorized travel on the following basis: - Per the expense policy of the LCCMR superseded by that of the LCC wherever applicable - ii.
+Expense vouchers to be submitted after authorized travel on the following basis: - Per the expense policy of the LCCMR superseded by that of the LCC wherever applicable. - ii.
 LCCMR staff consistent with expense policy for state employees superseded by LCC guidelines wherever applicable.
 Director approves for staff.
-A Legislative Co-Chair (Legislative Co-Vice Chair in absence of Legislative Co-Chair) approves for Director. - 4.
-Sets time, place and date of: - a.
-Executive Committee meetings - b.
-LCCMR meetings c.
-Authorizes Committee meetings (time, place and date set by Co-Chairs)
+A legislative chair (legislative vice chair in absence of legislative chair) approves for director. - 4.
+Sets time, place, and date for LCCMR and committee meetings: